atharaq/atharaq.github.io/cs2-f23/lesson16.md

 1. In the `Rectangle` class, implement the `getArea` method, and then uncomment the `printAllAreas(rectangles);` line inside `Main`.
 2. Run the `Main`.
 How does this correctly compute the areas even for the Square object?
-3. Uncomment the `System.out.println` statement inside `main`.
+3. Uncomment the `System.out.println` statement inside `main` (line 17).
 What error do you get?
 Why?
 4. Comment that println statement again, and then uncomment the `printAllShapes(rectangles);` line inside `Main`.
    * Run it once and take a look at the output.
    * Then implement the `toString` method inside the `Square` class.